Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

 message."
 The FBI said letters to Wicker and Obama ended with the line, "I am KC and I approved this message."

-Curtis' beef with government dates back more than a decade after his gruesome discovery while working for a northern Mississippi hospital.
+Kevin Curtis' beef with government dates back more than a decade after his discovery while working for a northern Mississippi hospital.

 He told acquaintances about having found a refrigerator with body parts that he thought were being sold illegally.

-Court papers said Curtis posted on a blog in 2010 that he was writing a novel about black market body parts, entitled "Missing Pieces."
+According to court papers, Curtis said in a 2010 blog he was writing a novel about black market body parts, entitled "Missing Pieces."

 A former neighbor in Leeds, Alabama, Sue Cook, said she saw Curtis being detained by police in his Elvis costume in October 2009.
 "He had just finished performing at the Moody Fall Festival. ...
 The cops were waiting for him," Cook told Reuters.

-St. Clair County, Alabama jail records say Curtis was taken there on Oct.
-30, 2009 based on a warrant from Louisiana, but released on Nov.
-25 after the warrant was recalled.
+St. Clair County, Alabama, jail records say Curtis was taken there on October 30, 2009, based on a warrant from Louisiana, but released on November 25 after the warrant was recalled.

-When a U.S. Senate mail facility in Maryland earlier this week found an envelope addressed to Wicker with a suspicious granular substance, the U.S. Capitol Police called Wicker's staff to ask them whether they had any constituent with the initials "KC" who previously corresponded with the office.
+When a U.S. Senate mail facility in Maryland earlier this week found an envelope addressed to Wicker with a suspicious granular substance, the U.S. Capitol Police called Wicker's staff to ask whether it had any constituent with the initials "KC" who previously corresponded with the office.

 The letter to Obama held the same message, as did another sent to a Lee County Mississippi judge, court papers said.

 The Capitol Police were told that a Wicker constituent named Paul Kevin Curtis had sent multiple communications to Wicker's Washington office, and federal agents descended on Mississippi.
-(Additional reporting by Mark Hosenball; Editing by Marilyn W. Thompson and Todd Eastham)
+(Additional reporting by Mark Hosenball; Editing by Marilyn W. Thompson, Todd Eastham and Peter Cooney)

-* Mainstreet Health Investments Inc. reports fourth quarter and full year 2016 results

-* Pyng Medical - supreme court approved plan of arrangement whereby all of issued, outstanding shares of co to be acquired by Teleflex Medical Canada Inc Source text for Eikon: Further company coverage: